kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/motivation.md

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/Na8m4GPqA30" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

-Here are some key takeaway from the video:
+Here are some key takeaways from the video:
 - Remember that IQ is not the most important factor to doing well in school.
 - Some critical skills for success are: Self-discpline, Self-motivation, Resilience.
 - Hard work is neccessary, but not sufficient. **You have to work hard doing the right things.**